PaloAltoNetworks/AWS-GWLB-VMSeries/terraform/README.md

 ## Prerequisites

-1. To deploy this template, you would need the following from AWS:
+1. (FOR BETA CUSTOMERS ONLY, SKIP OTHERWISE) To deploy this template, you would need the following from AWS:
-   - Your AWS account whitelisted for AWS Appliance Gateway Beta and
+   - Your AWS account whitelisted for AWS Gateway Load Balancer Beta and
-   - AWS Appliance Gateway Beta Package (Containing Model json files).
+   - AWS Gateway Load Balancer Beta Package (Containing Model json files).

    Note: Reach out to AWS if you don't have the above two.
 2. Install Python 3.6.10